Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity: Introduction

-The velocity of a star projected onto the observer's line of sight is known as the {\it radial velocity} (RV) of the star.
-Currently, radial velocities can be determined up to $\sim$1 m/s through the Doppler shift analysis described above.
-To hunt for planets, astronomers choose candidate stars and for each collect a time series of radial velocity observations spanning many days up to years \citep[e.g.,][]{mayor2011harps,pepe2011harps,fischer2013twenty,butler2017lces}.
+In practice, the computed Doppler shifts are typically converted to a more physically interpretable quantity, namely the velocity of the star projected onto the observer's line of sight, which is known as the {\it radial velocity} (RV) of the star.
+The radial velocity is denoted $v(t)$ and is given by $v(t)=cz(t)$, where $c$ is the speed of light.
+Currently, radial velocities can be determined down to $\sim$1 m/s \citep{fischer2016state}, and upcoming instruments will likely be even more sensitive.
+To hunt for planets, astronomers choose candidate stars and for each collect a time series of RV observations spanning many days up to years, e.g., \citet{mayor2011harps,pepe2011harps,fischer2013twenty,butler2017lces}.
 The shape of the RV signal expected due to a planet is well understood based on Newton's laws of motion and gravity.
-The right panel of Figure \ref{fig:spectrum} shows an example RV signal produced by the scientific model for a planet with a 17 day orbital period (further details of the scientific model are given in Section \ref{sec:planet_model}).
-The magnitude of the periodic changes in the RV signal are related to the mass of the planet, the mean separation between the star and planet, and the viewing geometry.
-Hunting for periodic RV signals such as that in Figure \ref{fig:spectrum} is known as the {\it radial velocity method} and is one of the most successful methods for detecting exoplanets.
+The right panel of Figure \ref{fig:spectrum} shows an example RV signal produced by the scientific model for a large planet with a 17 day orbital period (solid line).
+Hunting for periodic RV signals such as this is known as the {\it radial velocity method} and is one of the most successful methods for detecting exoplanets.
+However, astronomers would like to reach below the current detection threshold of 1 m/s because many low-mass planets induce RV signal amplitudes smaller than this threshold, e.g., Earth induces an RV signal of about 9 cm/s.